ENFP-Friend/linuxTools/README.md

 ## Install

-chmod a+x mkhtml.sh
+chmod a+x mkhtml
-sudo cp mkhtml.sh /usr/local/bin
+sudo cp mkhtml/usr/local/bin

 /usr/local/bin is usually in your PATH.
 You can check it via echo $PATH.
 Now you can simply do mkhtml.sh and it'll execute.